 Growth of Unsubstantiated Claims

-As of the end of 2019, there have been precisely zero clinical investigations into the effects of CBG on human health.
+As of the end of 2020, there have been zero, well-conducted clinical investigations into the effects of CBG on human health.

 Why then are so many brands and companies promoting CBG?
 Because CBG is relatively unknown thus can command a higher price tag.
 I have even seen medical doctors promoting CBG as a ‘cure for colitis’ amongst other things on various cannabis blogs.